ddella/open-smart-joystick/README.md

 * Thanks to Bill Westfield for his optiLoader.
 * Inspiration from OPEN-SMART's intial code.
 (Jack and Fred Chu ???).
-* Thanks to [electronoobs](https://www.electronoobs.com/eng_arduino_OptiLoader.php) for the instructions for the optiLoader.
+* Thanks to [electronoobs](https://www.electronoobs.com/eng_arduino_OptiLoader.php) for the instructions to load the optiLoader.